rishabmps/rishabmps.github.io/_posts/2019-06-25-Reinforcement-Learning-Series-Intro.md

 $$ V_{\pi}(S) = \mathbb{E_\pi}[G_t|S_t = s]$$

-It should be noted that it can be computed by recursion like:
+Interestingly,  it can be computed by recursion also:

 $$The \ value \ of\ any\ state = the\ immediate\ reward + the\ discounted\ value\ of\ the\ state\ that\ follows.$$